The Fourth Amendment in Flux

 The Roberts Court, Crime Control, and Digital Privacy

-Michael C. Gizzi & R. Craig Curtis
+Michael C. Gizzi and R. Craig Curtis

 Cell phones, GPS tracking devices, drones, wiretaps, the Patriot Act, constantly changing technology, and a political culture that emphasizes crime control create new challenges for Fourth Amendment interpretation and jurisprudence.
 This work exposes the tensions caused by attempts to apply pretechnological legal doctrine to modern problems of digital privacy.
 In their analysis of the Roberts Court’s relevant decisions, Gizzi and Curtis document the different approaches to the law that have been applied by the justices since the Obama nominees took their seats on the court.
 Their account, combining law, political science, and history, provides insight into the courts small group dynamics, and traces changes regarding search and seizure law in the opinions of one of its longest serving members, Justice Antonin Scalia.